Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Mode.md

-# Clarion 11 IDE Colour Mode
+# Clarion 11 IDE Colour Schemes

 The Clarion 11 IDE permits different colour modes to be used.